Menu

 Right to water

-Under International human rights law states are required to ensure everyone’s access to a sufficient amount of safe drinking water.
+Under international human rights law, states are required to ensure everyone’s access to a sufficient amount of safe drinking water.
 It also includes enough water to cover health and basic needs.
 Access to water needs to be affordable, and in some cases free of charge if households are unable to pay.

 The right to water is commonly violated when states fail to provide safe drinking water to people.
 In the case that a water source is polluted by human activity such as use of farm pesticides, or discharge from mines.

 The right to water overlaps with peoples’ right to a healthy environment.
 Access to sufficient and clean water requires healthy ecosystems.
 As such the right to water is a possible avenue to pursue the protection of the environment.
-For example unlawful pollution of water is prohibited under the right to water.
+For example, unlawful pollution of water is prohibited under the right to water.

 In the South African case of Federation for Sustainable Environment and Others v Minister of Water Affairs and Others, the court required the government to temporarily supply potable water following the contamination of the water supply by a mine.
 The court ordered the respondents to engage actively with the community to ensure safe drinking water to be restored.